The Critical Role of Isopotential Surfaces for Magnetostatic Ponderomotive Forces: Discussion and Conclusion

-\textbf{Discussion and Conclusion:} A very simple slab model demonstrates that in an $\ve{E}\times \ve{B}$-flowing plasma with magnetostatic perturbations, the relationship between the electric potential and the perturbed field lines can completely change the structure of the wave in the plasma rest frame, and thus change the character of the ponderomotive potential experienced by charged particles.
+A very simple slab model demonstrates that in an $\ve{E}\times \ve{B}$-flowing plasma with magnetostatic perturbations, the relationship between the electric potential and the perturbed field lines can completely change the structure of the wave in the plasma rest frame, and thus change the character of the ponderomotive potential experienced by charged particles.
 In particular, the plasma-frame waves from isopotential field lines are perpendicularly polarized due to the Lorentz invariance of $\ve{E} \cdot \ve{B}$, with a magnitude that depends on the \emph{integral} of the perturbing field.
 In contrast, when the isopotential surfaces are not perturbed by the wave, the plasma frame waves are parallel-polarized, with a magnitude that depends on the local perturbing field amplitude.
 We also leveraged several key parameters, familiar from hot-plasma ponderomotive wave theory \cite{stix1992waves,Ochs2023PonderomotiveRecoil} and nonlinear resonance-broadening theory \cite{Karney1978,karney1979stochastic}, to determine the validity limits of the cold-plasma ponderomotive theory.
 Single-particle simulations confirmed the theory and its region of validity.

 In light of this work, it is clear that, while ponderomotive end plugging represents a significant opportunity, there are several important outstanding problems to address.
-First and foremost, of course, is the question of what the proper isopotential structure is, which depends on a complex wave propagation problem \cite{fetterman2010stationary,fetterman2012wave,Zhmoginov2009WavesAlpha,Zhmoginov2012ApplyingAlphachanneling} that in general differs dramatically depending on the specific wave excited in the rotating plasma.
+First and foremost, of course, is the question of what the proper isopotential structure is, which depends on a complex wave propagation problem \cite{fetterman2010stationary,fetterman2012wave,Zhmoginov2009WavesAlpha,Zhmoginov2012ApplyingAlphachanneling,Gueroult2023WavePropagation,Langlois2023ContributionFictitious} that in general differs dramatically depending on the specific wave excited in the rotating plasma.
+This problem is already complicated even for a weak ponderomotive potential, where the plasma can be treated as approximately uniform.
+For the application to a strong ponderomotive potential, as is desirable for end plugging, proper treatment of the behavior of the bulk plasma requires self-consistency between the plasma density and the potential, so that the wave dielectric tensor actually changes within the end plug, possibly changing the nature of the wave.
+While this self-consistent problem is complex, the analysis here provides a mapping between the (currently unresolved) wave structure of the perturbation and the resulting ponderomotive potential, with gyroresonances becoming important only when the electric potential structure is perturbed along with the magnetic field structure.